ritesh-begin/Sentiment_analysis/README.md

 ## How it Works?
   Firstly,the data is loaded in **mdata** and then the preprocessing applies.
 In preprocessig we use **corpus** array to hold all the filtered words from the reviews column.

   This filtered words are obtained from **re** module to clear out all the special characters and symbols , then we convert it to lower and split it.
-The most important part is

-  _Feature-Scaling_ using **TF-IDF** which enhance the ability of the model to distinguish b/w positive and negative sentiment .
-Then the **Logistic Regression model** is trained .
+  The most important part is  _Feature-Scaling_ using **TF-IDF** which enhance the ability of the model to distinguish b/w positive and negative sentiment .
+Then the                  **LogisticRegression model** is trained .

 ---